 - There are central pieces like purpose, values, and personal qualities and other pieces, like race, gender, sexual orientation, body image and faith

-- You have a digital identity to manage – or it will be managed for you
+- And – you have a digital identity to manage – or it will be managed for you

 Challenge #2: Developing Relationships

-- You must develop new more mature relationships with parents, peers, and romantic sexual partners
+- You must develop new more mature relationships with parents, peers, and romantic partners

 - You can be a good friend or romantic partner and still see relationships end because the “fit” is no longer there